DataBiosphere/azul-bigquery-emulator/README.md

 go mod tidy
 ```

 Commit the resulting changes to this repository.
+If you had to force-push to the
+`azul` branch of either of these two repositories, you may need to use the
+explicit commit ID instead of `azul` in the `go mod edit` command above.

-`go mod tidy` uses a caching proxy at golang.org to access version info on
+Additionally, `go mod tidy` uses a caching proxy at golang.org to access version
-github.com.
-I've observed that cache to be stale, especially after pushing tags.
+info on github.com.
+I've observed that cache to be stale, especially after
-To bypass the cache, use `GOPRIVATE=github.com/DataBiosphere/* go mod tidy`.
+pushing tags.
+To bypass the cache, use `GOPRIVATE=github.com/DataBiosphere/* go
+mod tidy`.

 After updates to `azul-go-zetasql` a similar procedure needs to be performed on
 `azul-go-zetasqlite`: